dbt-labs/docs.getdbt.com/website/docs/docs/deploy/merge-jobs.md

     - **Threads** &mdash; By default, it’s set to 4 [threads](/docs/core/connect-data-platform/connection-profiles#understanding-threads).
 Increase the thread count to increase model execution concurrency.
     - **Run source freshness** &mdash; Enable this option to invoke the `dbt source freshness` command before running this job.
 Refer to [Source freshness](/docs/deploy/source-freshness) for more details.

+## Utilizing your merge job

+1. To get your merge job to run as expected, you'll first need to generate a manifest for dbt to defer future runs to.
+In order to do this, you'll want to navigate into job settings and change the job command from `dbt run --select state:modified+` to `dbt compile`.
+Click "Save" and then trigger a run manually.
+2. Once the run has completed, go back into job settings and change the job command back to `dbt build --select state:modified+`.
+You can now trigger this job to run on a PR merge.

 ## Example

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/example-create-merge-job.png" width="90%" title="Example of creating a merge job"/>